josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Create an RDP connection to your Lab VM.
+-   Create an RDP connection to your Lab VM

 #### Exit criteria:

--   You are logged into your Lab VM.
+-   You are logged into your Lab VM

 ### Task 2: Connect to HDInsight Spark using Power BI Desktop

 #### Tasks to complete:

--   Launch Power BI Desktop.
+-   Launch Power BI Desktop

--   Connect to your HDInsight Spark instance, and query the Hive tables you created in the previous exercise.
+-   Connect to your HDInsight Spark instance, and query the Hive tables you created in the previous exercise

 #### Exit criteria:

--   You have successfully connected to your HDInsight Spark cluster, and have the fields from the flightdelaysummary Hive table loaded in the report design surface.
+-   You have successfully connected to your HDInsight Spark cluster, and have the fields from the flightdelaysummary Hive table loaded in the report design surface

 ### Task 3: Create Power BI report

 #### Tasks to complete:

--   Generate a Power BI report containing Map, Stacked Column Chart, and Treemap visualizations of the flight delay summary data.
+-   Generate a Power BI report containing Map, Stacked Column Chart, and Treemap visualizations of the flight delay summary data

--   The Map visualization should represent the number of delays, based on the location of the airport.
+-   The Map visualization should represent the number of delays, based on the location of the airport

--   The Stacked Column Chart should provide information about the probability of a delay, based on the day.
+-   The Stacked Column Chart should provide information about the probability of a delay, based on the day

--   The Treemap visual display details about the number of delays associated with a particular airport.
+-   The Treemap visual display details about the number of delays associated with a particular airport

 #### Exit criteria:

--   You should have a Power BI report generated, contain three interlinked tiles, displaying flight delay details.
+-   You should have a Power BI report generated, contain three interlinked tiles, displaying flight delay details

     ![The Power BI report has a Map visualization, Stacked column chart, and treemap visualization.](images/Hands-onlabunguided-Bigdataandvisualizationimages/media/image37.png "Power BI report")